5 Practical Steps to Integrate AI into Your Business Operations

 Tips for AI Data Preparation

-• Use a central hub for all customer data.
-A single source of truth (SSoT) helps your AI models get as much context as they need—efficiently.
+- Use a central hub for all customer data.
+A single source of truth (SSoT) requires strong data infrastructure to help your AI models get as much context as they need—efficiently.

-• Employ proper data security and privacy measures.
-Your business’s proprietary data is its most valuable asset.
+- Employ proper data security and privacy measures.
+Your business' proprietary data is its most valuable asset.
 Take precautions to protect it from theft or misuse.

 Example: CRM Improvements